mwoodson1/3-stream-rnn/README.md

 In addition to cropping the images and computing optical flow, we also train on the sound produced by a majority of the videos in the UCF-101 Dataset.
 We pre-process the sound by extracting the sound into .wav files and then converting them into 400x400 spectrogram images.
 Prior to running the spectrogram scripts, make sure you have ffmpeg installed on your machine.
 How to install ffmpeg: https://trac.ffmpeg.org/wiki/CompilationGuide.

 Instructions to generate spectrograms of the data:

-1.)
-Run python pre-process/Spectrogram/extract-sound.py
+1. Run **pre-process/Spectrogram/extract-sound.py**

-2.)
-Open MATLAB
+2. Open MATLAB

-2.)
-Run pre-process/Spectrogram/generateSpectrogram.m in MATLAB
+3. Run **pre-process/Spectrogram/generateSpectrogram.m** in MATLAB

-3.)
-Run python /training_spectros.py
+4. Run **/training_spectros.py**

 ## Convert pre-trained AlexNet weights
 For our CNN we use a pre-trained AlexNet architecture.
 In classic AlexNet the softmax output is of size 1000 which we need to convert to 101(total number of classes in UCF-101).
-Running networks/make_new_weights.py will do the conversion for you and save the new saved weights in my_alexnet.py.
+Running **networks/make_new_weights.py** will do the conversion for you and save the new saved weights in **my_alexnet.py**.

 ## Train CNN on UCF-101 Cropped Images
-To run just the CNN on the pre-processed cropped data, simply run python cropped_CNN.py.
+To run just the CNN on the pre-processed cropped data, simply run **cropped_CNN.py**.

 ## Train CRNN on UCF-101 Optical Flow Images
-To run just the CRNN on the pre-processed optical flow data, simply run python cropped_CNN.py.
+To run just the CRNN on the pre-processed optical flow data, simply run **cropped_CNN.py**.

 ## Train CNN on UCF-101 Spectrogram Images
-To run just the CNN on the pre-processed spectrogram data, simply run python spectrogram_CNN.py
+To run just the CNN on the pre-processed spectrogram data, simply run **spectrogram_CNN.py**.